Early Breast Cancer Treatment

 Getting a second opinion

-It’s OK to get a second opinion at any point during your care.
+It’s always OK to get a second opinion at any point during your care.
 Your oncologist should never discourage you from getting a second opinion.

 Learn more about getting a second opinion.